theUgluk/mtgTierList/README.md

 # Visual tier list
 Some project me and a friend hacked together in a few hours.
-Based on [JustLolaMan's and M0bieus's tier list](https://www.reddit.com/r/spikes/comments/d90vbq/draft_eld_draft_tier_list_from_infinite_mythic/) I got annoyed there were no actual card to show, so I decided to make my own list :D.
+Based on [JustLolaMan's and M0bieus's tier list](https://www.reddit.com/r/spikes/comments/d90vbq/draft_eld_draft_tier_list_from_infinite_mythic/) I got annoyed there were no actual card to show, so I decided to make my own visualization :D.

 Please note that the code is hideous, but like I mentioned, we hacked this together in a few hours.